December 9, 2017. Underwater Photo Conference in Talence

 The Theme of the Conference: "How to Create Interesting Underwater Photos"

-As professional photographers passionate about the beauties of nature, we have chosen to show the beauties that populate the seas and oceans.
+As professional photographers passionate about the wonders of nature, we have chosen to show the beauties that populate the seas and oceans.
 Our first job in photography was to be underwater professional photographers.

 We started by photographing the wrecks of the English Channel.
 We then began exploring the Brittany and Atlantic coasts before heading to the depths of the Red Sea.
 We explored many parts of the world without ever reaching the limits we had set ourselves.
 The world is so vast that we quickly realized that one lifetime would never be enough to visit and photograph all the mysteries of the ocean.